Helmi Habitats Programme – safeguarding biodiversity through cooperation

 The objectives of the Helmi Programme are:

-- To protect forests under the Forest Biodiversity Programme METSO.
-The aim of the METSO Programme is to conclude environmental support agreements and carry out nature management work on 82,000 hectares of commercial forest by the end of 2025.
+• To protect forests under the Forest Biodiversity Programme METSO.
+The aim of the METSO Programme is to conclude environmental subsidy agreements and carry out nature management work on 82,000 hectares of commercial forest by the end of 2025.
 (Now that the METSO Programme period continues in 2021–2025, no new objectives for overlapping measures are set in the Helmi Programme.)

 Work under Helmi Programme off to good start

-The Helmi Habitats Programme was launched in 2020 with an action plan, reports and inventories, and protection, restoration and rehabilitation measures were also started.
+The Helmi Habitats Programme was launched in 2020 with action plans, reports and inventories.
+Protection, restoration and rehabilitation measures were started as well.
 The measures taken in 2020 included:

 In the second year 2021 (first full year):

-- The national inventory of semi-natural grasslands was continued, and restoration work under the Helmi Programme was carried out on about 900 hectares.
+• The national inventory of semi-natural grasslands continued, and restoration work under the Helmi Programme was carried out on about 900 hectares.
 Restoration of small water bodies and shores was carried out in 60 sites.